 We’ve also adopted the Agile methodology at oe:gen, not only for the delivery of client projects but how we run the business as a whole.
 Using Agile methodologies for the delivery of projects has proved a revelation, and means we’re delivering on-time and on-budget.
 It takes a good story to convince clients this is the right approach, as the classic waterfall approach is much easier to understand with fixed cost and deliverables.

 Using scrum ceremonies like “sprint retros” at a company level have proved to be really successful, getting buy-in from everyone on the company and cementing our “One Team” value.

 … and Objectives and Key Results

-As well as practicing Agile to run our business, we’ve also introduced Objectives and Key Results (OKRs).
+As well as practising Agile to run our business, we’ve also introduced Objectives and Key Results (OKRs).
 OKRs are a great technique for aligning everyone in your company to your shared goals and collectively focusing your efforts on the things that matter.
 It also creates clarity and focus while connecting your team members to your shared mission.

-Not only are objectives shared amongst the team, some are driven by the team, too, so it's something everyone in the company is involved with.
+Not only are objectives shared amongst the team, but some are also driven by the team, too, so it’s something everyone in the company is involved with.
 This helped everyone get behind the strategic vision of our company.

 We’ve kickstarted the oe:gen Academy

 In fact, we’ve just offered one of our two-week work experience students a full-time position in the new year!
 You can apply to the oe:gen academy right here to kickstart your Tech career.